 Patient will present as → a 25-year-old male who is being seen for an immigration physical.
 On physical examination, you note delayed secondary sexual characteristics - childlike voice, bilateral gynecomastia, minimal axillary hair, small testes 3 MLS, and a small penis ( < 1 cm).
 The patient is normotensive (BP 110/70), weight 74.8kg, height 160.7 cm, BMI 29.
 When questioned, he reports a lack of early morning erection.
 No history of tiredness or blurred vision.
 Laboratory investigation reveals a 9 am testosterone 2.8 nmol/L (8-30), LH 37 U/l, FSH 30.1 U/l, Prolactin - 96 mIU/L, 9 am cortisol - 374 nmol/L, T4 13.19 pmol/L, and TSH 1.3 mU/L. A chromosomal analysis reveals a 47 XXY, compatible with Klinefelter’s syndrome.
-MRI of the pituitary demonstrates a small pituitary, no mass lesion seen.
+MRI of the pituitary demonstrates a small pituitary, but no mass or lesion is seen.

-A failure of the gonads, testes in men and ovaries in women, to function properly.
+A failure of the gonads (testes in men and ovaries in women) to function properly.
 Production of a man's testosterone and a woman's estrogen are inhibited

-- If the onset is before puberty, growth and sexual development may be affected
+- If the onset is before puberty, growth, and sexual development may be affected

 - After puberty, there may be sexual difficulties, reduced fertility, and absence of menstruation